Articles

 Investment assets

 Investment diversification is a strategy that has well supported wealth accumulators for many decades.
 In normal circumstances, the various asset classes that constitute investment assets each work to a different cycle.
-When one asset class is performing well, another may be in decline and others either ‘bottoming out’ or on the incline.
-Whilst investment assets include Cash, Fixed Income (Bonds), Property, Equities and a range of ‘Alternatives’, this article is focused on equities.
+When one asset class is performing well, another may be in decline.
+Yet others will be either ‘bottoming out’ or on the incline.
+Whilst investment assets include Cash, Fixed Income (Bonds), Property, Equities and ‘derivatives, this article is focused on equities.
 Equities (shares) are traded on the sharemarkets around the world and are considered the most liquid asset after Cash.

 Investment diversification within an asset class.

 There are sound reasons for exercising portfolio investment diversification.
 They include taking advantage of the cycles mentioned above.
-There are also sound reasons for not relying on one segment of the market when selecting the assets for a portfolio.
+There are also sound reasons for not relying on one segment of the market when selecting the portfolio assets.
 This holds particularly important in the Growth assets in the portfolio.
 (The ‘growth’ assets are categorised as those that have the capacity to grow in value as well as to provide an income.
 Growth assets include shares and property – and these two asset classes generally make up the majority of the growth portion of a portfolio.)

 Why do many Australians agonise over the volatility of the ASX?